abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/02-continuous-integration.md

    ![](media/2dgn156.png)

-   > **Note**: It can take 5 - 10 minutes when you execute the command for the first time.
+   > **Note:** It can take 5 - 10 minutes when you execute the command for the first time.
 You can continue with the next task and check on this step later.

 ## Task 3: Create the Project Repo